Bachelor of Science, Major in Environmental Science (Pollution Abatement)

 4

-Satisfies 3 semester credit hours of the Core Curriculum requirement for Component Area II (Mathematics) and 1 semester credit hour for Core Curriculum Component Area IX.
+Satisfies three semester credit hours of the Core Curriculum requirement for Component Area II (Mathematics) and one semester credit hour for Component Area IX (Component Area Option).

 5

-GEOG 2355 or GEOG 2356 is suggested, plus one additional credit in this Component Area if MATH 1420 or MATH 1410 are not taken.
+GEOG 2355 or GEOG 2356 is suggested plus one additional credit hour from Component Area IX (Component Area Option) if MATH 1420 or MATH 1410 are not taken.

 6